 wineforum-user at winehq.org

-> It emulates at the syscall to kernel point.
-So every time [an] application does a syscall the syscall is processed natively.
+Of course current qemu usermode emulation is limited.
+It emulates at the syscall to kernel point.
+So every time application does a syscall the syscall is processed natively.

 More information about the wine-users